primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image106.png)

 Selecting a service provider in this form will allow you to refer your case to the service provider directly from the form.
-Make sure you fill in the "Service Provider Name" field, or no "REFER" button will appear for this particular service.
+When selecting a service provider, fill in Implementing Agency and Service delivery location.
+When you fill in the "Service Provider Name" field you will be shown a list of users filtered by the selected agency and delivery location.
+The "REFER" button will appear for this particular service.
 In the situation below, we have selected a medical specialist to perform a medical service for our case.

 ![](img/image99.png)